Fahd of Saudi Arabia: Early life and education

 Fahd bin Abdulaziz was born in the walled town of Riyadh in 1920, 1921 or 1923.
-He was the eighth son of King Abdulaziz, and his eldest son by Hassa bint Ahmed Al Sudairi.
+He was the eldest son of King Abdulaziz by Hassa bint Ahmed Al Sudairi.
 Fahd and his six full brothers are known as the Sudairi Seven.
 Fahd was Hassa's second son; his elder half-brother Abdullah bin Muhammad was his mother's only son from her previous marriage to Prince Muhammad bin Abdul Rahman, Fahd's paternal uncle.

 Fahd's education took place at the Princes' School in Riyadh, a school established by King Abdulaziz specifically for the education of members of the House of Saud.
 He received education for four years as a result of his mother's urging.
 While at the Princes' School, Fahd studied under tutors including Sheikh Abdul Ghani Khayat.
 He then went on to receive education at the Religious Knowledge Institute in Mecca.

 Early political roles

 Prince Fahd was made a member of the royal advisory board at his mother's urging.
 In 1945, he traveled on his first state visit to San Francisco for the signing of the Charter of the United Nations.
 On this trip, he served under Prince Faisal who was at the time Saudi Arabia's foreign minister.
 Fahd led his first official state visit in 1953, attending the coronation of Queen Elizabeth II on behalf of the House of Saud.
 On 24 December 1953, he was appointed as Saudi Arabia's first education minister.